linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/Risk and Return.md

 E(i) is the expected inflation rate

-# Risk and Risk Premiums
+## Risk and Risk Premiums

 Risk

-$\mathrm{O}$  Definition—variability (both upside and downside) of returns; more than one possible outcome
+- Definition—variability (both upside and downside) of returns; more than one possible outcome

 - Risk exists if there is a possibility the actual outcome could be something other than expected—the outcome could be better than expected or worse than expected.
 - Risk attitudes

-o aversion-an investor requires (demand) higher returns (greater rewards) for taking greater risk
+- aversion-an investor requires (demand) higher returns (greater rewards) for taking greater risk
 seeker—an investor requires lower returns for taking greater risk (will pay to take risk)

 - neutral—risk doesn't matter—that is, doesn't care about risk; an investor considers return only; If all investors were considered truly risk neutral, eventually market mechanisms would cause all financial assets to yield the same expected return—the risk-free rate.